 A p-trap is that curved pipe that you see beneath any sink.
-P-traps actually trap any debris that has drained from the sink and prevents it from forming a clog deeper in the plumbing system.
-P-traps are also designed to prevent the back flow of sewer gases from passing into the home.
+P-traps are designed to prevent the backflow of sewer gases from passing into the home.
 A P-trap can trap debris that has drained from the sink, which can restrict the flow from the sink.
 So, why is removing P-traps important?

-In order to remove p-traps, you should only need a rag and a bowl.
+In order to remove P-traps, you should only need a rag and a bowl.
 First, though, clear out everything from underneath the sink so you have better access to the plumbing.
 If you have plastic plumbing (PVC), then don’t use a pipe wrench.
-You should be able to use a rag to gain leverage on the p-trap coupling nut (the piece that connects one piece of pipe to another).
+You should be able to use a rag to gain leverage on the P-trap coupling nut (the piece that connects one piece of pipe to another).
 Grip the pipe with your other hand so you don’t snap the pipe.
-Turn the nut counterclockwise until it’s loose, then turn the other coupling nut and remove the p-trap.
-Make sure to keep the bowl underneath the p-trap to catch the water that will be in there.
+Turn the nut counterclockwise until it’s loose, then turn the other coupling nut and remove the P-trap.
+Make sure to keep the bowl underneath the P-trap to catch the water that will escape from the pipe.

-Clean the p-trap thoroughly with a large bottle brush and do the same to each end of the pipe that the p-trap connects to.
+Clean the P-trap thoroughly with a large bottle brush and do the same to each end of the pipe that the P-trap connects to.
 A hose end sprayer outside can also work well for cleaning.
-The steps to replace p-traps are just as easy as when you remove p-traps, though sometimes it can be a bit tricky to line up the threads on the couplings at first.
-Once re-connected, run some water in the sink to see if cleaning the p-trap resolved your slow drainage problem and to make sure your connections aren’t leaking.
+The steps to replace P-traps are just as easy as when you remove P-traps, though sometimes it can be a bit tricky to line up the threads on the couplings at first.
+Once re-connected, run some water in the sink to see if cleaning the P-trap resolved your slow drainage problem and to make sure your connections aren’t leaking.
 If you still have issues, contact a reputable plumber to help resolve the issue.